Antonio Roldán Betancur

-Antonio Roldan Betancur (1946-July 4, 1989) was a Colombian politician.
+Antonio Roldan Betancur (1946 – July 4, 1989) was a Colombian politician.
 He was once the governor of the department of Antioquia, from 1988 until his death in 1989.
 Roldan Betancur was also a medical doctor and a community sports leader.

 Death

-Roman Betancur was killed by a car bomb when he was aboard an official car on the way to his office on 4 July, 1989.
+Roldan Betancur was killed by a car bomb when he was aboard an official car on the way to his office on 4 July 1989.
 According to investigations, the car that blew up was not his, but a car that was next to his.
 Along him, five others died, including two policemen, a young psychology student, a train worker and a councilman.